y-board/light-the-y/_modules/audio_files.md

 ## Challenge

-1. Create a program that plays different sound effects on the Y-board depending on which button is pressed and how the switches are set.
+**Challenge 1:** Create a program that plays different sound effects on the Y-board depending on which button is pressed and how the switches are set.

-1. Can you create a program that plays a sound effect when you shake the Y-Board?
+**Challenge 2:** Can you create a program that plays a sound effect when you shake the Y-Board?

-1. Can you create a program that plays a song louder or quieter depending on the position of the knob?
-(You can read about the knob in the [Create Your Board]({% link _modules/board.md %}) module).
+**Challenge 3:** Can you create a program that plays a song louder or quieter depending on the position of the knob?